fertrig/trigoso.xyz/static/resume.md

 Worked with Isar, a mobile NoSQL database.
 Used React, Apollo, GraphQL in the web.
 Implemented new features behind feature flags.
-Instrumented the mobile apps with logging, both local and remote logs.
+Instrumented mobile device logging and remote error reporting.

 Collaborated with product team to validate product design.
 Worked with designers to clarify requirements.